 David is responsible for the preaching ministry of Christ Baptist Church.
 He is a native of middle Tennessee, a graduate of the University of North Alabama with a BS degree in Nursing, and a 1994 graduate of Mid-America Baptist Theological Seminary with a Masters of Religious Education.
 Prior to entering the ministry, David worked as a Registered Nurse in Emergency/Trauma, Cardiac Care, and Neonatal Intensive Care.
 He and his wife Lisa, have two children, Anna and Austin.
 David has served on staff at Shelbyville Mills Baptist Church since July 2000 as associate pastor overseeing administration, education, missions, senior adults, and children.
 He is the founder of Divide-The-Truth Ministries that has served over 100 churches in the last 16 years with Sunday School notes that “rightly divide the word of truth.”
 In view of starting Christ Baptist Church, he discontinued this ministry in May 2017 so he could focus his attention on the new church.

-Update from Pastor David Brown (October 2021)
+Update from Pastor David Brown (September 2022)

 Greetings from Christ Baptist Church!